 Clinically, monkeypox is similar to smallpox; however, skin lesions occur more often in crops, and lymphadenopathy occurs in monkeypox but not in smallpox.
 Secondary bacterial infection of the skin and lungs may occur.

+There is no proven, safe treatment for monkeypox virus infection.
 Treatment of monkeypox is supportive.
 Potentially useful drugs include

 All of these drugs have activity against monkeypox in vitro and in experimental models.
 However, none of these drugs has been studied or used in endemic areas to treat monkeypox.

 1. Nolen LD, Osadebe L, Katomba J, et al: Extended human-to-human transmission during a monkeypox outbreak in the Democratic Republic of the Congo.
 Emerg Infect Dis 22 (6):1014–1021, 2016. doi: 10.3201/eid2206.150579